H1alus/cp_delete/README.md

 #### multiplatform script (works on Windows, Linux and macOS)
 #### script to count the lines of code in a C project.

-The scripts counts all the lines of code in a C project except for the empty lines, but it doesn't exclude the lines of comments.
+The script counts all the lines of code in a C project except for the empty lines, but it doesn't exclude the lines of comments.

 #### USAGE:
 Put the script in the root directory of your C project, and run:

 > python3 lineCounter.py

-The script will find all the subdirectories and files and it will do the job by its own.
+The script will find all the subdirectories and files and it will do the job on its own.

 ### rm-%.c
 #### multiplatform script (works on Windows, Linux and macOS)